top of page

 The name "Winchester Academy" implies a building and physical structure, but there is none.
 The Academy is a voluntary organization with a Board of Trustees comprised of area citizens that fosters lifelong learning based on ideas originating in Scandinavian folk academies.
 The Academy offers, on average, twenty-five programs annually.
 There is no membership required for attendance at programs.
 All are FREE of charge and open to the general public.
 Programs are usually held at the Waupaca Area Public Library on Monday evenings at 6:30.
 Other venues and days of the week are occasionally used for special seminars and musical programs (e.g., churches, or other sites that can accommodate larger crowds).
 Some programs might include controversial subject matter, but the Academy takes no position and seeks to provide balanced and reliable information.

-Our cookie sponsor for this series is Nancy Nelson.
+Our cookie sponsor for this series is Althea Kortenhof.

 6:30 pm